JoleneKearse/Late-Night-Food-Ordering-App/README.md

 [contents](https://github.com/JoleneKearse/Late-Night-Food-Ordering-App#table-of-contents)

-I had already thrown out the **design spec**, but there were certain things I felt were push haves:
+I had already thrown out the **design spec**, but there were certain things I felt were must haves:

 - Rendering the **menu** 🍜 with JavaScript including the name, description, price and an Add button.
 - Working Add ➕ buttons